 Stokes Partnership for Children may utilize in-house and/or contracted personnel to address the multifarious aspects of Smart Start programming and to build upon strengths of the contractors who have principal areas of program evaluation skills.
 These identified areas of program evaluation needs are as follows: 1) Overall program evaluation and technical assistance for the evaluation process; 2) Program monitoring and reporting of activities and fiscal accountability coordination; 3) Community focus groups and workshops to address collaboration needs with partnering agencies and development of program evaluation education for partner agencies; 4) Data collection from all Smart Start sponsored programs; 5) Analysis of data from subcontractors; 6) Synthesis of data into usable format for annual evaluation of program effectiveness and of Smart Start impact within the community; 7) Creation of all monitoring and evaluation data in a reportable format.
 Smart Start funds may be used to conduct, or update, a local needs assessment to accurately determine unmet needs.

-Enhancing Quality Through Professional Development (EQPD) will provide technical assistance to regulated childcare programs.
-Financial incentives will be paid only to child care professionals working with children ages 0 - 5 for at least 20 hours per week in a licensed facility.
-Payments will be made after successful completion (grade C or better or pass marking) of a 3 semester credt hour college level course that meets the requirements for a degree in early childhood.
+Enhancing Quality Through Professional Development (EQPD) will provide financial incentives to early childhood professionals working with children ages birth to five for at least 20 hours per week in a Stokes County licensed facility.
+Payments will be made after successful completion (grade C or better or pass marking) of a 3 semester credit hour college level course that meets the requirements for a degree in early childhood.
 Prerequisite developmental classes will be paid following the completion of three credit hours of prerequisite developmental classes.
-Financial incentives will also be given for Milestone Achievements (i.e. Early Childhood Certificate; Associate degree in Early Childhood; Bachelor degree in Early Childhood; Master's Degree in Early Childhood).
+Financial incentives will also be given for Milestone Achievements (i.e. Early Childhood Certificates; Associate degree in Early Childhood; Bachelor degree in Early Childhood; Master's Degree in Early Childhood).
 Per-course incentives may be paid after each course completed.
 Milestone Achievement payments will occur only one time per person for each Milestone Achievement level completed.
 Eligible Milestone Achievement recipients must have received per course incentives through EQPD for a minimum of two semesters within the current and/or immediately preceding two fiscal years.
-The responsibilities of the EQPD in-house and contracted staff will include: publicizing the program and recruiting participants; providing technical assistance to maintain or increase quality which may include performing the Environment Rating Scale; assistance in developing Quality Improvement Plans; reviewing professional development plans, transcripts, diplomas and employment status; executing agreements; processing payment requests; evaluating progress and making oral and written reports to the Executive Director and Board, as requested.
-Smart Start funds may be used for light refreshments, meals and/or meeting expenses.
-Contact Dianne Durham at firstname.lastname@example.org or call 336-985-2676, ext.
-166 for questions.
+Stokes Partnership for Children supports EQPD through Smart Start funds and encourages all early childhood professionals enrolled in college to request additional information about this opportunity.
+Contact Michael Redden at firstname.lastname@example.org or call 336-985-2676, ext.
+146 for questions.

 The NC Pre-Kindergarten Program provides high quality pre-k services to eligible children.
 To support access to and ensure quality to this pre-k program, Stokes Partnership for Children provides services such as classroom monitoring to ensure compliance for continuous quality improvement; local data collection and analysis to ensure and improve service access and delivery to eligible families; coordination of classroom technical assistance and professional development opportunities; collaboration with community partners to conduct county-wide DIAL screenings to identify eligible children.